laderast/RBootcamp_old/chapter4.md

 Let's try the `readr` package.
 For `.csv` (Comma Separated Value) files, we can use the `read_csv` function.
 For this exercise, we have to use files that are available online.
 But if you have data on your disk, you can load it into R if you know the path (location) of the data file.

 If you have a tab-separated file, you can use the general file reader, `read_delim`, supplying the argument `delim="\t"`. `"\t"` is the programmatic way of specifying a tab.

+For way more about loading data, please read this: https://www.datacamp.com/community/tutorials/r-data-import-tutorial

+And there is a nifty loading datacamp tutorial here: https://www.datacamp.com/courses/importing-data-in-r-part-1/

 ```{r}
 library(readr)